RoryQo/RoryQo/README.md

-I’m a Master’s student in Quantitative Economics at the University of Pittsburgh, where I also earned my Bachelor’s in Economics and Statistics.
+I am currently a Research Analyst at the Federal Reserve Bank of Cleveland.
+I attended the University of Pittsburgh where I earned a Master’s in Quantitative Economics and a Bachelor’s in Economics and Statistics.
 You can learn more about my work in my university bio linked below.

  [![University Bio](https://img.shields.io/badge/University%20Bio-View%20Profile-blue?style=flat)](https://www.econ.pitt.edu/people/rory-quinlan)

-I am primarily interested in building and applying tools for computational methods and econometric modeling, and I am strongly interested in integrating AI and machine learning into economic research.
-My work spans areas like natural language processing, forecasting, and applied time series analysis, with an emphasis on real-world macroeconomic and policy challenges.
+My primary research interests are computational methods and econometric modeling.
+My work spans areas like spatial distributions of economic activities, labor dynamics, and applied time series analysis, with an emphasis on policy applications.
 You can explore examples of this work in the pinned repositories below.

 Fun fact: Sharks have existed longer than trees and have survived five mass extinction events!